 "If a man says he is not afraid of dying, he is either lying or a Gurkha" - Field Marshal Sam Manekshaw

-- The Gurkhas have served the Crown for 200 years and have been an integral part of the British Army since 1947 when they transferred from the Indian Army.
+- The Gurkhas celebrated serving the Crown for 200 years in 2015 and have been an integral part of the British Army since 1947 when they transferred from the Indian Army.

 - The name "Gurkha" originates from the Nepalese hill town of Gorkha.

 - Between them, Gurkha regiments have received 26 Victoria Crosses, the highest military decoration awarded for "valour in the face of the enemy".